arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 Git will launch `nano` (or whatever other editor we configured as `core.editor`) so that we can write a longer message.

-[Good commit messages][commit-messages] start with a brief (<50 characters) statement about the changes made in the commit.
-Generally, the message should complete the sentence "If applied, this commit will" <commit message here>.
+**Good commit messages** Commit messages start with a brief (<50 characters) statement about the changes made in the commit.
+Generally, the message should complete the sentence "If applied, this commit will...".

 If you want to go into more detail, add a blank line between the summary line and your additional notes.
 Use this additional space to explain why you made changes and/or what their impact will be.

 If we run `git status` now: